handpoint/handpoint.github.io/solutionsfordevelopers.md

     buttonlink: /contact
     image: https://handpoint.imgix.net/Website%20refresh%20photos/graphics/Easy_Integration.png
   - title: Pre-certified mobile terminals
-    description: "The Handpoint software terminal is hardware agnostic and runs on a range of hardware solutions.
-We've taken care of the EMV certifications, saving you months of work.
-A single integration and you have a range of mobile terminals to choose from.
+    description: "Handpoint terminals can take your growth global.
+We've taken care of the EMV certifications on three continents, saving you months of work and giving you unparalleled market reach.
+And with a single integration and you have many nextgen terminals to choose from.
 Let us make payments easy for you."
     buttontxt: Handpoint-enabled terminals
     buttonlink: /specs/terminal-range
     image: https://handpoint.imgix.net/Website%20refresh%20photos/product-images/Mobile_terminals.png